Limit Profile for Projections of Random Walks on Groups: Introduction

 \section{Introduction}

 Developing a theory for determining the limit profiles of Markov chains is a very recent topic in studying Markov chains.
-The limit profiles of certain popular Markov chains has been determined a while ago: eg, riffle shuffles \cite{BD:riffle-shuffle} and Ramanujan graphs \cite{LP:ramanujan}.
-Some more recent examples include random transpositions and $k$-cycles~\cite{T:limit-profile,NOt:limit-profiles}, star transpositions \cite{N:limit-profile-comparison}, biased card shuffles~\cite{Z:cutoff-biased-shuffle}, quantum random transpositions~\cite{FTW:quantum-rt}, some random walks on random Cayley graphs~\cite{HOt:rcg:abe:cutoff}, the asymmetric exclusion process~\cite{BN:asep-profile}, urn models \cite{NOt:limit-profiles}, repeated averages~\cite{CDSZ:repeated-avg} and a Moran model~\cite{C:moran-limit-profile}.
+The limit profiles of certain popular Markov chains have been determined a while ago: eg, random walk on hypercube \cite{DGB:hypercube-profile,NOt:limit-profiles:rev}, riffle shuffles \cite{BD:riffle-shuffle}, exclusion process on the circle \cite{L:exclusion-circle-profile} and Ramanujan graphs \cite{LP:ramanujan}.
+Some more recent examples include random transpositions and $k$-cycles~\cite{T:limit-profile,NOt:limit-profiles:rev}, star transpositions \cite{N:limit-profiles:comp}, biased card shuffles~\cite{Z:cutoff-biased-shuffle}, quantum random transpositions~\cite{FTW:quantum-rt}, some random walks on random Cayley graphs~\cite{HOt:rcg:abe:cutoff}, the asymmetric exclusion process~\cite{BN:asep-profile}, urn models \cite{NOt:limit-profiles:rev}, repeated averages~\cite{CDSZ:repeated-avg} and a Moran model~\cite{C:moran-limit-profile}.
 All these references are somewhat isolated, case-by-case proofs, without an underlying technique or theory.
 In many cases, cutoff was known well before the profile.
-This is partially an artefact of the diversity of profile functions: some are Poissonian~\cite{T:limit-profile} or Gaussian~\cite{HOt:rcg:abe:cutoff}; others involve more complicated distributions, such as Tracey--Widom~\cite{Z:cutoff-biased-shuffle} or Meixner~\cite{FTW:quantum-rt}.
+This is partially an artefact of the diversity of profile functions: some are Poissonian~\cite{T:limit-profile} or Gaussian~\cite{HOt:rcg:abe:cutoff}; others involve more complicated distributions, such as Tracy--Widom~\cite{Z:cutoff-biased-shuffle} or free Meixner~\cite{FTW:quantum-rt}.

-Rectifying this lack of general methodology, spectral techniques, which can be applied to a variety of chains, have been introduced recently \cite{T:limit-profile,NOt:limit-profiles,N:limit-profile-comparison}. \textcite{T:limit-profile} kicked things off, introducing an approximation technique, applying it to prove that the total-variation distance to uniform of the random-transpositions shuffle is
+Rectifying this lack of general methodology, spectral techniques, which can be applied to a variety of chains, have been introduced recently \cite{T:limit-profile,NOt:limit-profiles:rev,N:limit-profiles:comp}. \textcite{T:limit-profile} kicked things off, introducing an approximation technique, applying it to prove that the total-variation distance to uniformity of the random-transposition shuffle is